 Common application dates for organic fertilizers closely follow the major holidays in the United States.
 Memorial Day, July Fourth, and Labor Day are common fertilization dates that allow a lawn to stay healthy all season without ever showing the signs of nitrogen deficiency.

 What Does Nitrogen Deficiency Look Like?

 The fact is grass needs nitrogen — and quite a lot of it.
 If your lawn isn’t getting enough nitrogen, then you’ll definitely know, as the signs are completely visible to the naked eye.

-Nitrogen-deficient grass will have an off color; it’ll look yellow or orange rather than the usual green.
-Also, because nitrogen is important to plant growth, your grass will likely be smaller or more stunted than usual; you may find you haven’t had to cut it as frequently as you normally do.
-If you examine individual blades of grass, they may have an unusual shape.
-Finally, your lawn as a whole may be patchier and less even/lush than is usual.
+Nitrogen-deficient grass will have an off color; it’ll look pale yellow-green or orange/brown rather than the usual dark green.
+Also, because nitrogen is so important for plant growth, your grass will likely be shorter or more stunted than usual; you may find you haven’t had to cut it as frequently as you normally do.
+If you examine individual blades of grass, they may have an unusual shape and may even curl in on themselves.

 In fact in some cases moss growth in the lawn may also indicate your nitrogen levels may be imbalanced with the other micro and macro nutrients.
 Too much nitrogen paired with excessive watering can cause moss.